Current projects

 The three-year project GränsEnergi aims to develop local energy communities for residential and industrial areas in the border region of Värmland, Dalarna, Innlandet, and Akershus.
 Glava Energy Center is the project owner and leads the initiative together with Swedish partners Karlstad University and Dalarna Science Park, and Klosser Innovasjon is the Norwegian project leader in collaboration with Fornybar Utvikling.

-Local Energy Management Värmland
+Local Energy Governance Värmland

-The three-year project "Local Energy Management Värmland" (LOKEN) aims to support the energy transition in municipalities across Värmland, test smart energy solutions, and create a new regional collaboration platform for academia, industry, and public sector stakeholders.
+The three-year project "Local Energy Governance Värmland" (LOKEN) aims to support the energy transition in municipalities across Värmland, test smart energy solutions, and create a new regional collaboration platform for academia, industry, and public sector stakeholders.
 Glava Energy Center is leading the project in partnership with Karlstad University.
 The project is co-financed by the European Regional Development Fund and Region Värmland.

 Solar Research Center Sweden SOLVE